 585 North Bridge Road, Singapore 188770, Tel: (+65) 6311 1111

 The Scoop: Raffles only work with their own doctors (this includes paediatricians), and their doctors don’t practise elsewhere.
 We hear rave reviews for head lactation consultant Helen who is a whizz with helping to get your breastfeeding journey started.

-See for yourself: No need to book an appointment – just join the tour (which starts from the Business Office at Level 8) at 11.30am on Wednesdays or Mondays at 4pm.
+See for yourself: No need to book an appointment – just join the tour (which starts from the Business Office at Level 8) on Mondays at 4pm, Wednesdays at 11.30am or Saturdays at 2:30pm .

-Costs for delivery are quoted from the MOH website (which you should check for updates to these costs), and the ranges are based on the difference between a 50th percentile bill up to a 90th percentile bill.
+Costs for delivery are quoted from the MOH website: for Vaginal Births and C-section Births (which you should check for updates to these costs), based on a Ward A/1 bedded room, no complications and the ranges are based on the difference between a 50th percentile bill up to a 75th percentile bill.